B1ack2un/AstronetTESS/README.md

 [light_curve_util/](light_curve_util)

-* Utilities for operating on light curves.
-These include:
+* Utilities for operating on light curves:
   * Reading TESS data from `.fits` files.
   * Phase folding, splitting, binning, etc.
 * In addition, some C++ implementations of light curve utilities are located in